Archdiocese of Glasgow (historic): Restoration

-In 1828, as part of the Restoration of the Scottish hierarchy, the Holy See erected the Western District or Vicariate of Scotland, and the first vicar Apostolic to reside in Glasgow was Andrew Scott, Bishop of Eretria (b.
+In 1828, as part of the Restoration of the Scottish hierarchy, the Holy See erected the Western District or Vicariate of Scotland, and the first vicar Apostolic to reside in Glasgow was Andrew Scott, Bishop of Erythrae (b.
 1772, d, 1846).
 He was succeeded by John Murdoch, Bishop of Castabala (b.
 1796, d.
 1865) and John Gray, Bishop of Hypsopolis (b.
 1817, d.
 1872).
 On the resignation of Bishop Gray in 1869 Charles Petre Eyre (b.
 1817, d.
 1902) was consecrated Archbishop of Anazarba and appointed administrator Apostolic.
 On the Restoration of the Scottish hierarchy by Pope Leo XIII, 4 March 1878, the Archbishopric of Glasgow was re-established, and Archbishop Eyre was transferred to the restored see.